santiaghini/seed-counter/README.md

 - `-n, --nostore`: flag, if present, does not store the processed images with contours for counting, only the final results in .csv format.
 Default is `False`.
 - `-p, --plot`: flag, if present, plots intermediate steps for each image.
 Default is `False`.
 - `-t, --intensity_thresh`: intensity threshold to capture seeds.
 Format is <brightfield_thresh>,<fluorescent_thresh>.
 Default is `30,30`.
 - `-r, --radial_thresh`: radial threshold to capture seeds (float).
-This value balances how many smalls seeds are capture versus how much seeds can be separated if together.
+This value balances how many smalls seeds are captured versus how many seeds can be separated if together.
 Usually, range for this value should be around `8.0` and `16.0`.
-Read [Debugging]() bellow to tune this value.
+Read [Debugging]() below to tune this value.
 By default this value is set automatically using the median seed area in the image.
 - `-s, --img_type_suffix`: suffix for image types in the naming convention.
 Default is `FL` for fluorescent and `BF` for brightfield images.
 For example, if your images use `fluoro` and `bright` as suffixes, you would set this parameter as `--img_type_suffix fluoro,bright`.

 You can get details of all arguments by running: